Web design involves a LOT of pieces and dozens of hours–for me as a web designer and usually for my clients.

 What Kind of Hosting Account to Open- If you’re planning a WordPress website, I recommend a Managed WordPress Hosting Account, since it’s designed to minimize some of the routine maintenance and security steps and make things easier for you.
 For other types of websites, I recommend a Linux cPanel Hosting Account.

-Website Content: Preparing Your Text and Images
+Content: Preparing Your Text and Images

 Website Content Thought Starter– Provides general guidance on what to put into site content and how to organize it.
 See the guide at this link